-□ Apply for Financial Aid - Complete the 2021-22 FASFA Online
+□ Apply for Financial Aid - Complete the 2020-21 FASFA Online

 To ensure you receive all the financial aid for which you may be eligible, be sure to complete the free application online at fafsa.gov using your FSA ID.
-If you are a dependent student, then your parent will need to sign it too using his/her own FSA ID.
-Be sure to include our school code oo1735.
+If you are a dependent student, your parent will need to sign it too using his/her own FSA ID.
+Be sure to include our school code 001735.

-□ Receive Financial Aid Package
+\square Receive Financial Aid Package

 After you receive your financial aid package, be sure to review your out-of-pocket cost with your admissions counselor.
+Be sure to speak with your high school guidance counselor about additional scholarship opportunities for which you may apply.